 I didn’t believe I could actually get good grades if I studied only a few hours, unless I was a genius.
-I did believe, I could get good grades if I studied a lot!
+I did believe, I could get good grades if I studied a lot and went through a lot boredom!
 Is learning even a skill you can improve?
 I did not believe on those things.

 Thankfully, after reading dozens of personal development books, I understood that studying is a skill that can be improved, just like any other.
 (No, you don't need to read dozens of books to came to that conclusion...)